Procedure: Adjustments for students who disclose a disability

 |Printable version (PDF)|

-|Purpose||To set out the steps required for disclosure to the University of the effects of disabilities, and to clarify rights and responsibilities associated with the disclosure of information regarding a person’s disability.|
+|Purpose||To outline the steps for disclosure to the University of the effects of disabilities, and to clarify rights and responsibilities associated with the disclosure of information regarding a person’s disability.|

 |Audience||Students, Prospective Students, Staff|

-|Responsible Officer||Registrar, Student Administration|
+|Responsible Officer:||Registrar, Student Administration|

-|Contact Area||Division of Student Administration|
+|Contact Area||Division of Student Administration and Academic Services|